zero01101/openOutpaint/README.md

 12. just play around with the available options!

 - snap to grid, uh, snaps to the grid
+- select image [`s`] is a marquee selector, use it to define a section of image you'd like to copy or freely scale
-- mask mode is practically identical to A1111's inpainting mask, use scrollwheel to change the blob size
+- mask brush [`m`] is practically identical to A1111's inpainting mask, use scrollwheel to change the blob size
 - overmask and related px value expands the area masked in img2img outpaint requests, so as to attempt to minimize the seam between images
-- border mask (img2img tool only) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
+- border mask (img2img tool [`i`] only) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
 - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those

-13. click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas
+13. open the "save/upscaling" menu and click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas
 14. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours

 \*if it _doesn't_ create an image, check your console output to see if you've got CORS errors